ikramagix/faussaire/CONTRIBUTING.md

 # Become a Faussaire: Contributing Guidelines

 Bonjour mighty programmer! 👋 Thinking about contributing to Faussaire?
 That’s awesome!
-Whether you’re a seasoned pro or just a begginer looking to practice, we’re excited to see what you’ll come up with.
+Whether you’re a seasoned dev or just a begginer looking to practice, we’re excited to see what you’ll come up with.
 To keep things running smoothly, we’ve got a few guidelines for you.
 But first, a little note:

 These are just guidelines—nothing here is set in stone.
 If you’ve got something cool to add, don’t be shy!
 Well-documented pull requests are always welcome, even if you don’t check every box below.
 We’re here to learn and have fun, after all! 😄